raspberrypilearning/dont-fall-in/en/step_2.md

 Your **character** sprite needs a start script to get everything set up for the beginning of the game.

---- collapse ---

----
-title: Get your character ready to start
----

 Make a `variable`{:class="block3variables"} called `landed`, and set it to the size your sprite should be when it has landed and is not jumping.

 Get your character to go to the **Start** `when flag clicked`{:class="block3events"}.
 Add a `go to front layer`{:class="block3looks"} block, so your character is on top of the platforms.